 At any point after eligibility has been determined, the VR counselor must evaluate the customer in multiple realistic work settings using trial work before closing the case with the closure reason "Disability Too Significant to Benefit from Services".

+Closing a case in pre-trial work as "Disability Too Significant to Benefit from Services" requires VR Supervisor approval.
+Refer to B-604-1: Disability Too Significant to Benefit from Services for specific closure processes and procedures.

 Level of Significance

 Trial Work services can be used only with customers whose disability is expected to meet the criteria of "significant" or "most significant."
 Refer to B-309: Establishing Level of Significance for more information about determining and updating the level of significance.